Find the reference book : UGC NET Computer Science Reference Books

 Groups: Finite fields and Error correcting / detecting codes.

 Logic Families: TTL, ECL and C – MOS gates.
 Boolean algebra and Minimization of Boolean functions.
-Flip-flops –
+Flip-flops – types, race condition and comparison.
+Design of combinational and sequential circuits.

 Representation of Integers: Octal, Hex, Decimal, and Binary.
 2′s complement and 1′s complement arithmetic.
 Floating point representation.